WJ-van-Hoek/PANDORA/pandora-administration/GUIDELINES.md

 `git --version`

 **Lombok:**
 Lombok is a Java library that simplifies boilerplate code in your Java projects.
 To use Lombok, you need to configure your IDE to recognize Lombok annotations.

+**Apache Kafka:**
+Apache Kafka is an open-source distributed streaming platform that provides a highly scalable, fault-tolerant, and publish-subscribe messaging system.
+Developed by the Apache Software Foundation, Kafka is designed to handle large volumes of real-time data efficiently.

+PANDORA is currently building with Kafka 3.6.1.
+To make sure you install and use the correct Kafka version, download the *.tar.gz file from the [Apache Kafka website](https://kafka.apache.org/downloads)

+**Apache ZooKeeper:**
+Apache ZooKeeper is an open-source distributed coordination service that plays a crucial role in managing and synchronizing distributed systems.
+Developed by the Apache Software Foundation, ZooKeeper provides a reliable and highly available infrastructure for maintaining configuration information, naming, providing distributed synchronization, and group services.

+PANDORA is currently building with ZooKeeper 3.9.1.
+To make sure you install and use the correct ZooKeeper version, download the *.tar.gz file from the [Apache ZooKeeper website](https://zookeeper.apache.org/releases.html#download).

 ***- IntelliJ IDEA***
 1. ****Install the Lombok Plugin:****